korson38/Python-AoC22/README.md

 # Python-Advent Of Code 22
-# My solutions for given tasks
+# My way to solve the problem